-Join Steve Nelle for an in-depth discussion in this video Using the Asset Browser, part of Textures and Materials in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Using the Asset Browser, part of 3ds Max: Textures and Materials.

 Max offers a cool utility called the Asset Browser, which comes in pretty handy in quite a few situations when building and applying materials.
 Let's see what it can do.
 We are going to be using a file named Asset Browser.
 Let's render the camera view.
 Now the scene consists of a covered table along with a few restaurant type items on top.
 Two of the objects, namely the coffee inside the cup and the spoon resting on the side of the plate, have already had their skins applied.